arcann-chem/xyz_frame_extractor/README.md

 ## Usage

-Go to the directory where the trajectory is located or specify the absolute path of the trajectory, then
+Go to the directory where the trajectory is located or otherwise specify the absolute path of the file of the trajectory, then

 ```bash
 python -m xyz_frame_extractor input.xyz output.xyz --stride 2 --skip 10
 ```

-- `input.xyz` is the path to the input XYZ trajectory file.
+- `input.xyz` is the name of the input XYZ trajectory file (if not in the directory specify the absolute path)
-- `output.xyz` is the path to the output XYZ trajectory file.
+- `output.xyz` is the name of the output XYZ trajectory file (if needed specify the absolute path where you want to locate your file)
 - `--stride` (optional) specifies the frame extraction interval (default: 1).
 - `--skip` (optional) specifies the number of frames to skip from the beginning of the trajectory (default: 0).